Implement interactive authentication with MSAL.NET

 -

-Run the following commands to add the Microsoft.Identity.Client package to the project, and also the supporting dotenv.net package.
+Run the following commands to add the Microsoft.Identity.Client and dotenv.net packages to the project.

 dotnet add package Microsoft.Identity.Client dotnet add package dotenv.net